 Feel free to leave me additional tips and feedback in the comments below.
 Your expertise is invaluable and can help me improve my recipe.

-This naturally leavened artisan white bread only uses water, flour, salt, and starter as its key ingredients.
+This naturally leavened Cold-Proof Artisan White Sourdough Bread only uses water, flour, salt, and starter as its key ingredients.
 If you’re curious about its nutritional information, here’s a quick peek at what’s inside:

 Keep in mind that I cut my loaf into 10 slices, and since this is a round loaf, the nutritional information reflects an average of the slices rather than each individual slice (the ends of the bread being smaller than the middles).
 If you cut your bread into thicker or thinner slices, the calories per serving will vary.